elohhim/aoc/viewer/README.md

 [Advent of Code](https://adventofcode.com) puzzles.

-The app resides in [one repository](https://github.com/elohhim/aoc) along with the solutions in and is build based on repository content.
+The app resides in [one repository](https://github.com/elohhim/aoc) along with the solutions and is build based on repository content.

 ## Why ?